 Save Newcastle's After Hours GP Service!

-The Morrison Government’s continuous cuts and freezes to Medicare has forced Hunter Primary Care (HPC) to make the difficult decision to close the GP Access After Hours Service (GPAAH) at the Calvary Mater Hospital from Christmas Eve and reduce opening hours at the remaining four clinics across the region.
+The Morrison Government’s continuous cuts and freezes to Medicare has forced Hunter Primary Care (HPC) to make the difficult decision to close the GP Access After Hours Service (GPAAH) at the Calvary Mater Hospital on Christmas Eve and reduce opening hours at the remaining four clinics across the region.

 This reduction in services will be devastating news for up to 15,000 people who will be left without access to vital medical care.